← Back to Stories

 2026·3 min read

-"Sorry to interrupt.
+"I'm sorry for the intrusion.
 Come when you're ready."

-"I'm glad you stayed," he said aloud.
+"I'm glad I still have you," he said aloud.

-"Happy to serve you," the assistant replied.
+"It is a pleasure to serve you," the assistant replied.

-"You're always happy.
-But I meant dad…"
+"You're always pleased.
+But I was talking about Dad..."

-"Show me something from mum's archive."
+"Show me something from Mom's archive."

 "You've been out here an hour."

-The recording ended.
+The recording cut out.

 "Thank you," he said to the assistant.